sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 GET /public
 ```

-By default, all routes have the authorization type AWS_IAM.
-This means the caller of the API needs to have the required IAM permission.
+By default, all routes have the authorization type `AWS_IAM`.
+This means the caller of the API needs to have the required IAM permissions.
 The first is a private endpoint.
-The second is a public endpoint and its authorization type is override to NONE.
+The second is a public endpoint and its authorization type is overriden to `NONE`.

 ## Setting up the authorization